Theezr/klayr-hello-example/README.md

 # Introduction

-Welcome to the Klayr SDK documentation for the hackathon project.
+Welcome to the Klayr hackathon.
 This document provides useful resources and guides to help you get started with the Klayr SDK.
-Steps you could take:
+Steps you could take for the hackaton:

 1. Detailed Klayr documentation main focus on modules and plugins.
 2. Installation guides for Windows and Mac.